 Year 8 is a time of exciting learning and great vibrancy at St John's Grammar School.
-Students can begin shaping their learning pathways with the selection of four elective subjects, while also building upon their existing knowledge and skills in the core subjects.
+Students can begin shaping their learning pathways with the selection of two elective subjects, while also building upon their existing knowledge and skills in the core subjects.
 Year 8 students continue with many of the subjects studied in Year 7.
-All students undertake English, Science, Mathematics, Physical Education (PE), Languages, Humanities and Wings for a full year.
-Students select either Japanese or Indonesian, and then four semesters of individually chosen elective subjects.
+All students undertake English, Science, Mathematics, Physical Education (PE), Languages and Humanities for a full year, with Digital Technologies and the Wings Program for a semester each.
+Students select either Japanese or Indonesian, and then two semesters of individually chosen elective subjects.
 There is an excellent range of elective subjects students can choose from, and many of these lead to further study in Year 9 and the Senior School.